-If you reside in or near New York, it may be convenient to incorporate a business in New York.
-But before you do, you should know some of the disadvantages that come along with New York incorporation.
+If you reside in New York or wish to run a business in New York , it may be convenient to incorporate a business in New York.
+But before you do so, you should know a major disadvantage of incorporating a business in New York.

 To compound matters, liability under this law is “joint and several,” meaning that a claimant can enforce a judgment against just one of the ten largest shareholders, who would then have to seek contributions from his or her fellow business owners – which can lead to all kinds of strife within a corporation.

 This exception is not without its own limitations.
-There are legal hurdles, like notice requirements and time limits on acting to invoke this provision.
+There are legal hurdles for employees, like notice requirements and time limits on acting to invoke this provision.
 Additionally, in order to recover, the employee must have already obtained a judgment against the corporation itself and the corporation must have failed to pay the judgment.